 Seeger attended Harvard University, where he majored in sociology, founded a radical newspaper, and joined the Young Communist League.
 He dropped out at the end of his sophomore year in 1938 and moved to New York City.
 Soon thereafter he worked briefly as an assistant at the Library of Congress’ Archive of the American Folk Song, where he catalogued and transcribed music.
 Alan Lomax—who was a close friend of Seeger’s father—served as the assistant director of this Archive.

 In the mid-to-late 1930s Seeger embraced the goals of the Popular Front, which were adopted by the Seventh Congress of the Communist International in 1935.
-As Manhattan Institute scholar Howard Husock explains:
+As Manhattan Institute scholar Howard Husock writes:

 “[T]he Popular Front tasked communists in the West with building ‘progressive’ coalitions with various institutions—including political parties and labor unions—that the party had previously denounced as bourgeois and corrupt….
 Following this new strategy, the American Communist Party suddenly asserted that it wanted to build upon, not destroy, American institutions….
 The Popular Front sought to enlist Western artists and intellectuals, some of them not party members but ‘fellow travelers,’ to use art, literature, and music to insinuate the Marxist worldview into the broader culture.”

-Specifically, the aim was to take the music of poor rural Southerners—which was eventually called “folk” music—and use it as a framework through which to introduce the Marxist cultural vernacular of proletarian revolutionaries into the everyday American lexicon.1 Thus, Seeger and Alan Lomax enthusiastically set out to create a new, previously nonexistent tradition of social protest in American folk music.
+Specifically, explains Husock, the aim was to take the music of poor rural Southerners—which was eventually called “folk” music—and use it as a framework through which to introduce the Marxist cultural vernacular of proletarian revolutionaries into the everyday American lexicon.
+Thus, Seeger and Alan Lomax enthusiastically set out to create a new, previously nonexistent tradition of social protest in American folk music.

 By 1940, Seeger was an accomplished musician who sang at many leftist political events.
 That year, through Lomax, he met the singer-songwriter Woody Guthrie at a New York “Grapes of Wrath” benefit concert held on behalf of California migrant workers.
 “Made to order for the Popular Front,” writes Howard Husock, “Guthrie was a middle-class Oklahoman with a calculated aw-shucks cowboy manner, who just happened to be a Communist Party sympathizer and had written for communist newspapers.”
 “Go back to that night when Pete first met Woody Guthrie,” Lomax would later say.
 “You can date the renaissance of American folk song from that night.”